Soundman Vol. 1

-Soundman Vol.1 is a debut EP by Nigerian record label Starboy Entertainment.
-It was released on 6 December 2019 without any announcement.
-The 7-track EP primarily features vocals by Wizkid, along with assistance from Chronixx, Blaq Jerzee, Kel P, London and DJ Tunez.
+Soundman Vol.1 is a debut EP by Nigerian singer Wizkid, credited as Starboy.
+It was released on 6 December 2019 through Starboy Entertainment without any announcement.
+The 7-track EP features additional vocals and production by Chronixx, Blaq Jerzee, Kel-P, London and DJ Tunez.
+Soundman Vol. 2, the sequel to the album, was released on 22 December 2023.

 Composition

 Soundman Vol. 1 is an Afrobeats, reggae and R&B project that was recorded under exclusive license to Starboy Entertainment.
 Its production was handled by Blaq Jerzee, Kel P, P2J and London.
 The EP serves as a precursor to Wizkid's fourth studio album Made in Lagos.

 Critical reception

 Soundman Vol. 1 received mixed reviews from critics.
 Synord of Naijaloaded awarded the EP 8 stars out of 10, stating the project as "an album for listeners to enjoy with the family and loved ones".
 Reviewing for SoundStroke, an editor awarded 'SoundMan Vol. 1' 7.4 stars out of 10, commending WizKid; stating "the vocal delivery of the EP is top notch".